 When United enters its exclusive negotiating period over a renewal with Nike in February, Woodward may point to new entrants in the soccer apparel market from the U.S.

-Under Armour Inc. (UA) signed with Tottenham Hotspur, while Warrior, a unit of New Balance Athletic Shoe Inc., is paying five-time European champion Liverpool 25 million pounds for each of the next six seasons even though the Reds had their worst English Premier League finish since 1994 in May and are yet to win after four matches this campaign.
+Under Armour Inc. (UA:US) signed with Tottenham Hotspur, while Warrior, a unit of New Balance Athletic Shoe Inc., is paying five-time European champion Liverpool 25 million pounds for each of the next six seasons even though the Reds had their worst English Premier League finish since 1994 in May and are yet to win after four matches this campaign.

 Liverpool had been getting about 12 million pounds a year from Adidas AG (ADS), soccer’s leading brand by sales.